uktrade/s3-dropbox/README.md

 A bearer token authenticated dropbox that drops its payloads into an S3 bucket.

-This is a simple application: it is for fairly low concurrency situations.
-Many use cases would require an additional layer of security, for example an IP address filter.
+This is a simple application: it is for fairly low concurrency situations, and many use cases would require an additional layer of security, for example an IP address filter, to run in front of this.

 ## Running tests